Man shoots robber stalking woman at ATM in North Port, cops say

 Police were alerted to the shooting about 10:30 p.m.
 Thursday when witnesses reported hearing multiple gun shots in the 17000 block of Tamiami Trail near Walmart.

+According to a probable cause affidavit released Friday afternoon, McKenzie called North Port Police saying Warren has shot by a man when he was being robbed.

-Responding officers found a gunshot victim outside the Goodwill store at 14879 Tamiaim Trail, about a half-mile from where witnesses heard the gunshots.
+Warren was bleeding and on the ground outside the Goodwill store at 14879 Tamiami Trail, about a half-mile from where witnesses heard the gunshots.

+Initially, Warren told police he was robbed and shot by a white man "but could give no further description," the affidavit states.

-By Friday morning, police were saying that man was a robber who was stalking a woman at an ATM.
+By Friday morning, police were saying Warren was a robber who was stalking a woman at an ATM.

 "The robber, who had a loaded handgun, approached a female victim using the ATM," Taylor said.
 "Her boyfriend who was sitting in the car waiting observed the situation going down.
 He then exited the vehicle, shooting the robber several times."